 DON'T: Do not wax or polish the vehicle.
 This will allow the finish to dry and harden completely.

-Thank you for choosing Wildcat Collision's Body Shop for your collision repair needs.
+Thank you for choosing Glenn Collision's Body Shop for your collision repair needs.